 (c1712 - 1765)

 Since Victorian times Herbert & Sons claims to have been founded by John Wood in 1760 but it now appears that it is more likely to have been started around 1740, a date which does indeed appear on a catalogue of c1866.
+In addition, the records of the Cirencester Society in London show that John took John Chandler, son of Nathaniel Chandler of Cirencester as an apprentice in 1749.
 So the company may actually be 270 years old!

 What of Herbert's founder?
 John Wood was born in Cirencester the son of a woolcomber.
 He began work as a blacksmith and was apprenticed to a well known London scalemaker Timothy Roberts on 1st September 1726.
 In the 18th century, an apprentice would be 'free' of his master after seven years - this would have been in 1733.